JemRF/RF-Documentation/pages/sgateway/sgw-mqtt.md

 ### SparkplugBv3.0
-This format follows the specifications detailed at [Sparlplug.org](https://sparkplug.eclipse.org/) The JemRF adaptation are the in the default Custom subscribe: spBv1.0/JemRFDevices
+This format follows the specifications detailed at [Sparlplug.org](https://sparkplug.eclipse.org/) The JemRF adaptation is the in the default Custom subscribe: spBv1.0/JemRFDevices